tahademirer/Student-CCR-App/README.md

 # Student-CCR-App
-Developed on IntelliJ IDE, Java Enterprise Edition Persistence, MySQL as Database.
+Developed as a desktop Java Application on IntelliJ IDE, Java Enterprise Edition Persistence, MySQL as Database.